-Atlantic Shores mobilized the 278-foot survey vessel Geosea in mid-September.
+Atlantic Shores mobilized the 278 ft survey vessel Geosea in mid-September.
 Survey operations were conducted 24/7 and concluded on October 25, 2019.
-The vessel is scheduled for additional surveys in the spring of 2020.
+Additional surveys are planned for the spring of 2020.

 The 2019 survey activities are a critical first step in understanding and characterizing the seabed conditions within Atlantic Shores’ 183,000-acre Lease Area.
 The data obtained from this survey effort will provide important seabed conditions and marine habitat data that will help inform future project siting and engineering activities.

 Data collected during this survey effort will also support the selection of locations for the deployment data collection two buoys within the Lease Area.
 The data collection buoys, which will be placed within Lease Area in the spring of 2020 will help us measure wind, ocean and weather conditions in order to inform the best development strategy for future turbines.
 We look forward to consulting with the maritime community as we continue to plan the wind farm’s design and installation.
 Planned buoy locations will be communicated to all mariners once determined.